JustARandomDude4/Satwi-sSortingVisualiser/README.md

 ## Purpose👩‍🎓👨‍🎓
   This project's purpose was to help me and u for two purposes:
   1. I wanted to get a picture clear clarity on how sorting works.
-  2. Practice my core Java concenpts.
+  2. Practice my core Java concepts.

   ps: I have Internals cmg up soon :(  and I have 2 major Subjects : Oops in java and DataStructures.
 So, I thought that combining both concepts and making a project is cool :))